 If you’re going out to play golf or tennis in the sunshine, green lenses may help reduce eye strain by filtering the blue and UV rays.

 Rose-colored glasses can improve depth perception and detail.
 Some precision-tinted migraine glasses have a rosy/gray color to them that can look green when exposed to light, like Axon Optics migraine glasses.
-But not just any rosy coating will do – Axon Optics is powered by Avulux® migraine lenses which are specifically designed to filter certain wavelengths of light (including the light from fluorescent fixtures) that have been shown to trigger migraines.
+But not just any rosy coating will do – Axon Optics is powered by Avulux migraine lenses which are specifically designed to filter certain wavelengths of light (including the light from fluorescent fixtures) that have been linked to migraine attacks.

 Do Tinted Glasses Have Side Effects?

 There are no known side effects resulting directly from using tinted eyeglasses.
 Some people might go through an adjustment period at first, and some might find their color perception seems a little off.